Trades & Construction

 Insulation Worker Salary Overview

-The Insulation Worker is a sought-after profession in the United States with a median annual salary of $50,270.
-Compensation typically ranges from $31,200 for entry-level positions to $74,600 for experienced professionals in high-demand markets.
+The Insulation Worker is one of the most important roles in the Trades & Construction sector of the US economy in 2026.
+With a median annual salary of $50,270, compensation for this position ranges from $31,200 at the entry level to $74,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Insulation Worker in the US earns between $31,200 and $74,600 per year, with a median of $50,270.